Utah Administrative Code

 (f) An employee who fails to complete the prescribed treatment without a valid reason shall be subject to disciplinary action.

-(7) An employee who has a confirmed positive test for use of a controlled substance or alcohol is subject to follow up testing.
+(4) An employee who has a verified positive test for use of a controlled substance or alcohol is subject to follow up testing.

-(8) An employee who is convicted for a violation under federal or state criminal statute which regulates manufacturing, distributing, dispensing, possessing, selling or using a controlled substance, shall notify the agency head of the conviction no later than five calendar days after the conviction.
+(5) An employee who is convicted of manufacturing, distributing, dispensing, possessing, selling or using a controlled substance, under federal or state criminal law, shall notify the agency head of the conviction no later than five calendar days after the conviction.

 (a) The agency head shall notify the federal grantor or agency for which a contract is being performed within ten calendar days of receiving notice from: